JaiWillems/celest/docs/source/guide/tutorials.rst

 viable/non-viable encounter region.
 The constraint angle type used for imaging encounters is the off-nadir angle measured in increasing degrees from the satellite's nadir to the ground location.
-Transmission encounters use the altitude angle of the satellite as measured in increasing degrees above the horizon (as seen from the ground location).
+Transmission encounters use the elevation angle of the satellite as measured in increasing degrees above the horizon (as seen from the ground location).

 The lighting conditions can also be set.
 For example, to image only in the